Lamar Tennis Camps

 Andrea Martinez proved to be vital in the run, becoming the first three-time All-Southland honoree in school history and becoming the school's first ever Player of the Year, earning it on the heels of the 2006 season.

-A scholarship athlete for the Lamar men's tennis team from 1980-84, Wong played under the legendary Ron Wesbrooks, who led the Cards to five conference championships in 17 seasons.
+A scholarship athlete for the LU men's tennis team from 1980-84, Wong played under the legendary Ron Wesbrooks, who led the Cards to five conference championships in 17 seasons.
 During his four years competing for the Red and White, the team was 57-43, and the 1980 season was one of just three to rack up 20-or-more wins in a season.

 In addition to Wesbrooks, Wong played for Ken DeKoning, who was a former Davis Cup player and team captain for Holland.
 He also trained under Humphrey Hose, a former number one player for Venezuela, who reached the quarterfinals of Wimbledon in 1975.
 Originally a native of Aruba, one of Wong's first coaches was Eddie Ras, who is widely regarded as one of the top coaches in the Caribbean.